BlackSharkTech/xavier-demo-android/documentation/using-xavier.md

 ============================
 ```

 Additional data related to the scan will also be printed out.
-These additional information will only be printed out when a valid MRZ is scanned:
+This additional information will only be printed out when a valid MRZ is scanned:

 * Time spent scanning: The time the scanner spent actively searching for MRZ (in ms).
-* Number of candidates: The number of MRZ found.
+* Number of candidates: The number of potential MRZ found.
 This is for both valid and invalid MRZ.
-* Number of scans: The number of scans Xavier took until the valid MRZ.
+* Number of scans: The number of scans Xavier took before finding the valid MRZ.

 ```
 I/Xavier: Ended scanner at Wed Sep 25 15:23:17 EDT 2019